WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ####<a id="streaks">Streaks</a>

-If you flip a fair coin _n_ times, what is the longest streak of consecutive heads that you expect to see?
+If you flip a fair coin 'n' times, what is the longest streak of consecutive heads that you expect to see?

 ##<a id="graphtheory">Graph Theory</a>